 The Inca Trail is the number one trek in South America and is rated by many to be in the top 3 treks in the world.
 This shorter version of the Inca Trail still allows you to visit the most beautiful ruins along the way to Machu Picchu, Winawayna.
 Enjoy lunch before visiting and then continue through the Sun Gate for your first view of the Lost City of the Incas.
-You will continue down to Aguas Calientes village and have dinner at the best restaurant in town before heading to bed.
+You will continue down to Aguas Calientes village and have dinner at one of the best restaurants in town before heading to bed.
 For those who want a small taste of hiking the Andes, this 1 day hike with the next day spent at Machu Picchu can not be beat.

 • Inca Trail briefing at your hotel in Cusco the night before